 In some countries today, it is not new for civil servants to be accountable to managers and executives.
-What is new is that bureaucrats not only exist to follow instructions and obey the law, but also to produce results (outcome based).
-This emphasis has been embedded in the Government Performance and Result Act of 1993 (in the United States) and the Civil Service Act (in Indonesia).
+What is new is that bureaucrats not only exist to follow instructions and obey the law, but also to produce results (outcome based) 7 This emphasis has been embedded in the Govern 7 ent Performance and Result Act of 1993 (in the United States) and the Civil Service Act (in Indonesia).
 It has been in a movement to produce "organizational report cards" (Gormley, 2016).

-Long before this happened, Wilson developed a framework for thinking about accountability-how easy or difficult it is to hold different types of institutional and accountability what forms of accountability might take.
+Long before this happened, Wilson developed a framework for thinking about accountability-how easy or difficult it is to different types hold of institutional accountability and what forms accountability might take.
 Wilson started by distinguishing between outputs and outcomes.
 Then it asks whether the output and/or results are directly observable.
 If the outputs are observable but the results are not, it means a Wilson organization as a "procedural" institution (Wilson, 1989).
-There are also organizations whose output cannot be seen while the results can be seen. organization is termed by Wilson as a "craft" organization (Wilson, 1989).
+There are also organizations whose output cannot be seen while the results can be seen.
+This organization is termed by Wilson as a "craft" organization (Wilson, 1989).
 For example, the Forestry Service or armed forces during wartime, feature bureaucrats whose actions are very difficult to observe but whose success or failure can be measured (eg by focusing on the amount of logging that took place in the forest or on land acquired in war).